zerrac/mtgprint/README.md

 If several images obtain the same score, the one with the highest content-length will be selected (often the less blurry).

+As a last resort, if the automatically selected image is detected as too blurry, you will be prompted to choose between keeping the card or use an english version instead

 Here is the result : ![results](./docs/results.png)